 Lock your gaze on the horizon

-Pick a distant, stable object like land, clouds, or the ship’s bow and keep it in the center of your vision.
+Pick a distant, stable object – land, clouds, or the ship’s bow – and keep it in the center of your vision.
 This “resets” the visual‑vestibular mismatch.

 Stabilize your head and core

 Sit mid‑ship near the waterline where pitch and roll are mildest.
-Rest your head against the back of a seat or lie flat on your back if possible.
-Studies show lying flat cuts seasickness severity even in heavy sea conditions.
+Rest your head against a seatback or lie supine if possible.
+Studies show lying flat cuts sickness severity even in heavy seas.

 Sip and nibble